Why CVD Diamond Pass Tester and HPHT Can’t?

 Well, no need to worry, as we come packed with an answer to all your questions.
 Let us first clear out some basic misconceptions which are withheld by many individuals.

-Yes, lab grown diamonds are definitely real diamonds!
+Yes, lab-grown diamonds are definitely real diamonds!
 They possess the same physical, chemical, and optical properties as natural mined diamonds.
 Just because they are created within a human-controlled environment does not in any way change the fact that lab-grown diamonds are real diamonds.

-These lab-grown diamonds are mainly created using two methods:
+Lab-grown diamonds are made using two methods:

-CVD- Chemical Vapour Decomposition method
+- CVD: Chemical Vapour Decomposition method

 What are CVD and HPHT methods?